-According to a famous author Carol Dweck, your views have a substantial impact on how you live your life.
-Therefore, in this article, we will shed a little light on the two types; growth vs. fixed.
+According to a famous author Carol Dweck, your views or beliefs have a substantial impact on how you live your life.
+Therefore, in this article, we will will look closely at the two types; growth vs. fixed.
 Keep reading unless you need help with how to identify and overcome your limiting beliefs.

 As its name indicates, a growth mindset believes that you can develop new skills and qualities throughout your life.
 With a little hard work, you can easily develop new skills and improve existing ones.

 People with a growth mindset believe that they can become smarter and intelligent if they put some effort.

 A fixed is the exact opposite of a growth state of mind in which there is a firm belief that a person’s qualities and traits are fixed.
 People with a fixed mindset never try to improve their traits; instead, their sole focus is on documenting them.

 Fixed works on the strict philosophy of either you have it or you don’t have it; there is no in-between.

 Also, read this Article on Life Coaching Books

 The differences in behaviors are actually due to these differences in mindset.
 Thus, have a quick look at the main differences between the two.